 kraken_taxid[colnames(adata),c("taxid","phylum","class","order","family","genus","species")]

 )You will need to filter low-abundance cells.
 To do this, first investigate a kneeplot of each species.
-As different species are differently hard to lyse, you will likely have different kneeplot patterns.
+As different species are differently hard to lyse, you will likely have phylum-specific kneeplot patterns.

 KrakenKneePlot(adata, groupby = "phylum", showNumSpecies=showNumSpecies)You can then proceed to filter out cells with few reads.
-Note that the cutoff will induce biases if the cells have different DNA content; the best way to handle this is an open research question (e.g. you could also consider different cutoffs for different species).
+Note that a general cutoff is nonideal as different phyla have different amount of DNA (due to different genome sizes & lysis biases); the best way to handle this is an open research question (e.g. you could also consider different cutoffs for different species).
 This is however the most basic filtering you can perform:

 keep_cells <- adata$nCount_RNA > 10000 #10k reads